OpenLiberty/ci.maven/docs/run-server.md

 #### run-server
 ---
-Start a Liberty Profile server in foreground.
+Start a Liberty server in foreground.
 The server instance will be automatically created if it does not exist.
 **Note:** This goal is designed to be executed directly from the Maven command line.

 ###### Additional Parameters